spacetelescope/jdaviz/docs/specviz/displaying.rst

 Limit methods
 ^^^^^^^^^^^^^
-You can use the methods x_limits() and y_limits() to modify the field of view of Specviz.
+You can use the methods :py:func:`SpecViz.x_limits()` and :py:func:`SpecViz.y_limits()` to modify the field of view of Specviz.
 You can provide it a scalar (which assumes the units of the loaded spectra), an Astropy Quantity, or 'auto' to automatically scale
 ::

 >>> SpecViz.x_limits()